Magnetic slime robot: Properties

-It is in the form of a blob of slime.
+Magnetic slime robot is in the form of a blob of slime.
 It is said to be able to make C and O shapes with its body, and these robots could navigate passages as small as 1.5 millimeters.
 Its self-healing properties make it able to connect with other separate parts of itself to make a whole.
-It is made of neodymium magnet particles, which make the slime magnetic, which can stretch the slime when being attracted to metal.
+It is made of neodymium magnet particles, which make the slime magnetic, and allow the slime to stretch when being attracted to metal.

 Hypothetical uses

-Health

 It is believed that this kind of magnetic robot could extract unhealthy objects ingested by humans, and possibly traverse out of the body with the ingested object with it, and scientists state that the slime is capable of “transporting harmful things”.
 The robot could be used to be deployed into the human body to retrieve objects that were possibly accidentally ingested.
 Zhang states that the slime can prevent toxic electrolytes from leaking out by performing encapsulation, and create a kind of coating around the object that is leaking.
 It can go inside of a child's body.

 Despite the possible health benefits this "robot" can provide, it is currently toxic to ingest for humans, and will leak out toxic neodymium particles into the body.
 Researchers coated the slime robot in silicon dioxide to make a protective layer in the belief that it will prevent the slime from having neodymium leak into human insides.
 Zhang states that the safety of the slime being in the human body is dependent on the time it stays inside.